fortunkam/fortunkam.github.io/notes.md

 to preview posts that have a future date use the following `bundle exec jekyll serve --future`

+Need to install the thor template first too...

+`thor install jekyll_post.thor` , give it a name of "jp"

-Have added a thor file to allow the creation of new posts using `thor jekyll:new this is a test post` (https://gist.github.com/ichadhr/0b4e35174c7e90c0b31b)
+Have added a thor file to allow the creation of new posts using `thor jekyll_post:new this is a test post` (https://gist.github.com/ichadhr/0b4e35174c7e90c0b31b)